dohooo/react-native-reanimated-carousel/docs/custom-animation.md

 <img src="././../assets/custom-animation-sketch.png" width="300"/>

 After getting the `value`, we only need to describe how the item is displayed in the corresponding position, and the rest is handed over to `Animated` to execute.

+In addition, you can also use the current item `index` and the total number of items (`length`) to customize the animation.
+This allows you to create a custom animation that is dependent on the current item's index (such as aligning the first item differently).

 ### Tips